 Accommodation in Singapore

-Much of the housing in Singapore comes in high-rise condo or apartment form.
+Much of the housing in Singapore comes in the form of high-rise condos or apartments.
 Even those that live in a freestanding home will find that backyards are rarities, but there are lots of green spaces and parks around the island to make up for it.

 + PRO: Lots of options

-Whether expats want to rent an HDB (government-owned) flat or a privately owned condo, they’ll have loads of options, as high-rise developments are still springing up all over Singapore.
-Most of the privately owned condos and apartments, especially the new ones, have amenities such as pools, playgrounds, gyms and function rooms included on site.
+Whether expats want to rent a HDB (government-owned) flat or a privately owned condo, they’ll have loads of options, as high-rise developments are still springing up all over Singapore.
+Most of the privately-owned condos and apartments, especially the new ones, have amenities such as pools, playgrounds, gyms and function rooms included on site.
 Landed homes (similar to single family homes in the US) can be found in the suburbs.

 - CON: Rent is expensive

-Because land and space on the island are at a premium, rent in Singapore can be exorbitant.
+Because space on the island is at a premium, rent in Singapore can be exorbitant.
 Expect to pay more for a place closer to the city centre, Orchard Road, Holland Village, and other desirable neighbourhoods.
 Expats willing to move further away from the central parts of town just might score a good deal.

 Transportation in Singapore